Rustic Stars

 Every year, my friend Stephanie orders sixty ornaments to give as an appreciation gift for her clients.
 What a nice idea!

 Last year, I made sixty little reindeer, out of a wine cork, some bits of wire, and several beads.
-This year, she suggested stars, so I started trying some different ideas, either using snowflakes as the basic motif, or stars.
+This year, she changed it up and suggested stars, so I started trying some different ideas, either using snowflakes as the basic motif, or stars.

 The snowflakes were very cute, but entailed winding wire around a jig to get the effect.
 They are not something I wanted to make sixty of!